BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/BG3-Mod-Types-and-how-to-install-them.md

 ## Where to find and download mods

-[Nexus Mods](https://www.nexusmods.com/baldursgate3) - All types of mods, including some that cannot be used on consoles.
+[NexusMods](https://www.nexusmods.com/baldursgate3) - All types of mods, including many that cannot be used on consoles.
 [Mod.io](https://mod.io/g/baldursgate3) - The official location for BG3 mods, and where console players will have to source all of their mods.
 [Patreon](https://www.patreon.com) - Some mod authors upload mods to their Patreons instead of other sites.
 Most are free to download as long as you join the Patreon in question.